IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 If you manage your domains in {{site.data.keyword.cis_short}}, complete the following steps to verify ownership:

 1. Navigate to **{{site.data.keyword.cloud_notm}} > Manage > Access (IAM) > Authorizations**.
 2. Click **Create** and assign a source and target service.
 The source service is granted access to the target service based on the roles that you set in the next step.
   * Source: {{site.data.keyword.cloudcerts_short}}
   * Target: {{site.data.keyword.cis_short_notm}}
 3. Specify a service instance for both the source and the target.
 4. Assign the **Reader** role to allow {{site.data.keyword.cloudcerts_short}} to view the {{site.data.keyword.cis_short_notm}} instance and its domains.
 Then, click **Authorize**.

   For testing purposes, you can assign the **Manager** service access role through the UI to manage all of your domains.
 If you do so, then you do not need to complete step 5.
-For production environments its recommended that you assign the **Reader** service access role to control specific domains by using the API as shown in step 5.
+For production environments it is recommended that you assign the **Reader** service access role to control specific domains by using the API as shown in step 5.
   {: note}

 5. To control specific domains, assign the **Manager** role by using the API so that {{site.data.keyword.cloudcerts_short}} can manage the DNS records for the individual domains that exist in your {{site.data.keyword.cis_short_notm}} instance.
 You might want to copy the command to a text file to make it easy to edit the required parameters.